LastAncientOne/Data-Science/README.md

   - Create a predictive models.
 ### &#x1F535; Learning about Exploratory Data Analysis
 * Import, clean, and validate
+  - Define Variables
+    1. Y is "Dependent Variable" and goes on x-axis (the bottom, horizontal one) - output value
+    2. X is "Independent Variable" and goes on the y-axis (the left side, vertical one) - input value
   - Type of Data
     1. Qualitative
         - Discrete and Continuous
+        Discrete variables can only take certain numerical values and are counted
+        Continuous variables can take any numerical value and are measured
     2. Quantitative
         - Binary, nominal data, and ordinal data
+        Categorical variables take category or label values and place an individual into one of several groups.
   - Type of data measusrements
     1. Nominal
     2. Ordinal